Camping, Shared Bath, Sand Floor+ more info

 Room size:30 m2

-Private Cabin, Private Bath, Over Water+ more info
+Over-Water Cabin, Private Bath+ more info

-This is the most popular cabin in all of San Blas.
+Minimum 2 Guests - This is the most popular cabin in all of San Blas.
 With only six of their kind, we encourage our guests to book early!
 Each private over-the-water cabin is accessed through a wooden dock and guarantees privacy and relaxation.
 While all cabins in San Blas are very basic, this particular cabin features amenities such as electricity, private bathrooms with shower, and direct access to the water from the scenic patio.Max: From $ 99Select dates

 Room facilities:Balcony with views, Electric Outlets, En-Suite Bathroom, Fan, Island Taxes Included, Mosquito Net, Over-the-Water, Sheets, Shower, Wood Floor